hammerheim-game/hammerheim-rules/5-warbands.md

 dedication and knowledge.
 Profile M WS BS S T W I A Ld
 4 3 2 3 3 1 3 1 6
-Weapons/Armour: Underclassmen may be equipped with weapons and armour chosen from the Marksman equipment list.
+Weapons/Armor: Underclassmen may be equipped with weapons and armor chosen from the Marksman equipment list.
 Skills: The Underclassmen may choose from Combat, Shooting, & Speed when he gains a new skill.